Brazil economy surprisingly weak, adds to global fears

 One of the sectors where Rousseff has taken the most action - banks - underperformed badly in the third quarter.

-Financial services fell 1.3 percent from the previous quarter, contributing to zero growth in the services sector as a whole, which Mantega called a "negative surprise."
-Rousseff has urged banks to lend more and at lower rates, and has used state-run banks to push that drive forward, denting profits at privately owned lenders.
+Financial services fell 1.3 percent compared to the previous quarter, contributing to zero growth in the services sector as a whole, which Mantega called a "negative surprise."
+Rousseff has urged banks to lend more and at lower rates, and has used state-run banks to push that drive forward, which has eaten into profits at privately owned lenders.

 Household consumption was one of a few bright spots, rising 0.9 percent from the previous quarter.
 Agriculture expanded 2.5 percent.
 Industry also had its best performance since the second quarter of 2010, up 1.1 percent, which Mantega said would help spur more investment going forward.